luckpp/microservices-tickets/README.md

 ### 6. Introduce a lot of code to handle concurrency issues

 - this is an important item that will allow us to have data consistency.

-### Testing all services

-In order to test all the services on **pull request** we have 2 options:

-- For each service add a `run` step inside `/.github/workflows/tests.yaml` Github action file:
-  - in this case all steps are run sequentially
-- For each service create inside `/.github/workflows/` a separate Github action file:
-  - in this case all tests are run in parallel (better option)

-NOTE: Sometimes,when you add a new workflow, Github does not want to process it right away.
-So if noting happens for more than 5 minutes you should cancel the current workflow, go to your branch, do a change, commit and push the change and tahn Github will execute all the workflows for your pull request.